rlacombe/ClimateX/README.md

 We show that `gpt3.5-turbo` and `gpt4` assess the correct confidence level with reasonable accuracy even in the zero-shot setting; but that, along with other language models we tested, they consistently overstate the certainty level associated with low and medium confidence labels.
 Models generally perform better on reports before their knowledge cutoff, and demonstrate intuitive classifications on a baseline of non-climate statements.
 However, we caution it is still not fully clear why these models perform well, and whether they may also pick up on linguistic cues within the climate statements and not just prior exposure to climate knowledge and/or IPCC reports.

 Our results have implications for climate communications and the use of generative language models in knowledge retrieval systems.
-We hope the ICCS dataset provides the NLP and climate sciences communities with a valuable tool with which to evaluate and improve model performance in this critical domain of human knowledge.
+We hope the ClimateECCS dataset provides the NLP and climate sciences communities with a valuable tool with which to evaluate and improve model performance in this critical domain of human knowledge.

 Pre-print upcomping.

 ### Experimental Code

-This repository contains dataset collection and analysis code, as well as our zero-shot and few-shots experiments on the ICCS dataset, using the [DSP library](https://github.com/stanfordnlp/dsp).
+This repository contains dataset collection and analysis code, as well as our zero-shot and few-shots experiments on the ClimateECCS dataset, using the [DSP library](https://github.com/stanfordnlp/dsp).
 We also release raw output from our scraper script to construct the raw train and test sets before light curation, for reproductibility purposes, as well a random baseline dataset of 337 sentences created as a robustness check.

 ```
 ├─ README.MD -> this document